pablop76/mod_mapbox/README.md

 # Moduł Joomla Mapbox
+There can only be one map per page!!!\textcolor{red}{red}
 ## Template 1
 only map
 ![template app](./template.png)
 ## Template 2
-table below the map with points
+vertical list on the left side of the map
 ![template app](./template-2.png)
 ## Template 3
-vertical list on the left side of the map
+table below the map with points
 ![template app](./template-3.png)
 ## configuration
 ![template app](./configuration.png)